SAP-samples/teched2025-DT265/exercises/ex1/README.md

         | *User*:                   | **User Name** of the *Communication User*                                             |
         | *Password*:               | **Password** of the *Communication User*                                              |

-@TODO user entfernen und nur eine destination?

-3. Create the *s4hc-tech-user* destination to consume SAP S/4HANA Cloud OData services using a technical communication user.
+2. Create the *s4hc-tech-user* destination to consume SAP S/4HANA Cloud OData services using a technical communication user.

     In the SAP BTP consumer subaccount, go to *Connectivity* and choose *Destinations* to create a *New Destination* with the following field values: